Beware of the Classical Benchmark Instances for the Traveling Salesman Problem with Time Windows: Computational Results

 What we believe is happening is that Algorithm~\ref{alg:basic} takes advantage of some inherent bias in the benchmark instances resulting from the tight time windows, which yield a small search space of feasible solutions that have a well defined structure. \Fontaine{} is another informed search that seems to have an advantage because of the structure of the instances, as depicted by the \OhlmannThomas{} benchmark: the $20$ instances it solves are completed in just a few seconds, while \LeraRomero{} is unable to solve any of them within an hour!
 The difference is that \LeraRomero{} was designed to solve as many as possible of the small but challenging instances.
 As a result, it spends a large amount of time computing penalties on a relaxed problem before running its enumeration algorithm, and it uses a pure best-first search heuristic to guide its informed search, avoiding the extension of dominated labels.
 Finally, \Rudich{} is a generic algorithm based on multivalued decision diagrams that iteratively traverses enumeration trees of different widths to obtain lower and upper bounds to ``peel'' the tree.
 Being able to find feasible solutions quickly improves the peeling process.

-To present the contrasting results, we report the performance of the algorithms for the \Rifki{} benchmark in Table~\ref{tab:rifki basic}. \citep[The results for \LeraRomero{}, \Rudich{}, and \Fontaine{} were taken from][]{Fontaine2023}.
+To present the contrasting results, we report the performance of the algorithms for the \Rifki{} benchmark in Table~\ref{tab:rifki basic}. \citep[The results for \LeraRomero{}, \Rudich{}, and \Fontaine{} were taken from][]{Fontaine2024}.
 Again, Algorithm~\ref{alg:basic} is among the fastest for tight time windows ($\TWTightness \in \{50,100\}$), but it is clearly the worst for the looser time windows ($\TWTightness \in \{0,25\}$), even when compared against the generic method \Rudich{}.
 (We remark that increasing the time limit does not help in these cases, as the memory limit is always reached.)
 The clear winner in robustness is \LeraRomero{}, which was specifically designed for harder instances in terms of time windows.

-In our opinion, the main conclusion from the experiments in this section is that the classical benchmarks are no longer adequate for evaluating the \TSPTWM{}, as they can be ``exploited'' by a simple algorithm.
-Consequently, any method that incorporates a variant of Algorithm~\ref{alg:basic} in its preprocessing step would likely produce results that appear outstanding to an external reviewer.
+In our opinion, the main conclusion from the experiments in this section is that the classical benchmarks are no longer adequate when used as the sole tool for evaluating the \TSPTWM{}.
+If not complemented by other benchmarks, any method that incorporates a variant of Algorithm~\ref{alg:basic} in its preprocessing step would likely produce results that may appear outstanding to an external reviewer.